TheFormulaCruisers/HU3-Nodes/Input_Capture_test/README.md

 Prescalar : we are using a 16MHz  microchip, the timer counter used is  16 bit long.
 Meaning the clock makes 2^16 = 65536 ticks before overflowing.
 16 MHz = 6.25^-8 seconds per tick.
 Thus if we set the prescalar to 1, it  takes 65536 * 6.25^-8 = 0.004096 seconds per overflow = 4096 microseconds.
 Which is more than enough to conduct our tests.
 Making sure our input pulse does not exceed the amount of time per overflow we can safely test our input capture without the complications with the timer, such as the second edge detection having a smaller value than the first one.

-Because we lack an LCD display and are using an SPI cable we can not monitor the exact value of the calculated by our nodes but we are able to freely change and adjust our input pulse length.
+Because we lack an LCD display and are using an ISP cable we can not monitor the exact value of the calculated by our nodes but we are able to freely change and adjust our input pulse length.
 This means that we can add conditions to our code and LED’s.
 As soon as the period is longer than 1000 microseconds, turn led1 on.
 As soon as the period is longer than 2000 microseconds, turn led2 on.